Tiberriver256/Tiberriver256.GitHub.io/_posts/2026-02-03-stable-work-hours-over-commitments.md

 {% include image.html path="unpredictable-hours-graph.png" alt="Graph showing a wavy red line with peaks and valleys representing unpredictable daily work hours - what I want to avoid" %}

-## The Commitment Trap

-When my worth depended on meeting commitments, I tended to get stuck in an ugly cycle.
-I overworked when estimates missed—and they always miss, because this is software.
-Missed a deadline?
-Grind nights and weekends to "prove myself."
+## How I got stuck...

+I started out treating software development like the work I had laid out for me when I worked at Staples (the office supply store).
+I would tell people how long it would take a thing to get done and then I inevitably ended up overworking when estimates missed, and... they tended to almost always miss.

-Finish early (rare, but it happens)?
+"Finish" early (rare, but it happens)?
 I sneak out early or coast because I earned it after all those 60-hour weeks, right?
 It feels like justified compensation.

-Maybe this makes sense on a factory line with predictable quotas.
-But in software?
-My commitments are based on my ability to predict the unpredictable.

 ## We're All Terrible at Estimating Software